WCXI: History

 As of September 2010, WCXI has dropped its classic country format and switched back to oldies in a temporary relocation of the format of sister station WPON 1460 AM in Walled Lake, Michigan.
 The station received a construction permit to increase its daytime power to 15,000 watts, effectively making it a suburban Detroit station.
 WPON went silent in October 2010 so improvements could be made to its signal with WPON's programming continuing on WCXI.

 The WCXI call letters were used in Detroit from the late 1970s to the early 1990s at what is now WDFN 1130 AM, and also in the early 1980s as WCXI-FM at 92.3 FM (now WMXD).
 It has also been used at 1450 AM in Jackson, Michigan.
 Fittingly, all stations previously using the WCXI call sign played country music.

 A new transmitter site was proposed in Milford Township, Michigan to serve both WCXI and WPON.

 WCXI 1130 was widely known throughout Detroit's large Indian American and South Asian population.
 It had many shows featuring Hindi and other Indian language songs in the superhit Rockin' Raaga hosted by Anu, Geetmala and Voice of Pakistan.
 WPON returned to the air in late 2019 and re-assumed the oldies format that had been airing on WCXI.
 At that time, WCXI switched to an automated mix of pop music in various languages.

 On June 29, 2020 WCXI flipped to talk from Fox News Radio.

-May 9, 2022 the station flipped to recordings of the preaching of radio evangelist Brother Stair, heard 24/7.
+The station flipped less than two years later on May 9, 2022 to the Overcomer Ministry radio broadcasts, consisting of recordings of the preaching of radio evangelist Brother Stair, heard 24/7.